vaishnu7/computational_fluid_dynamics_assignment/README.md

 ## Answers for Initial condition (a):

-The first code is for CIR scheme when initial condition is U (x, 0) = sin(2πx), periodic boundary condition and when N = 100.
+The code " CIR-scheme-initial1.m " is for CIR scheme when initial condition is U (x, 0) = sin(2πx), periodic boundary condition and when N = 100.

 Graphs obtained for CIR-Scheme:
 When N = 100;
 ![Screenshot (1518)](https://user-images.githubusercontent.com/39788520/141118039-abc1c6f4-22aa-499e-a9ff-be740cb74a5e.png)
 When N = 50;
 ![Screenshot (1522)](https://user-images.githubusercontent.com/39788520/141118199-41475188-23c4-48ae-9142-e1bd3a50fbc1.png)

-The second code is for Lax-Wendroff scheme when initial condition is U (x,0) =  sin(2πx), periodic boundary condition and when N = 100.
+The code "LW-SCHEME-func1.m " is for Lax-Wendroff scheme when initial condition is U (x,0) =  sin(2πx), periodic boundary condition and when N = 100.

-Graphs obtained for CIR-Scheme:
+Graphs obtained for Lax-Wendroff Scheme:
 When N = 100;
 ![Screenshot (1523)](https://user-images.githubusercontent.com/39788520/141118515-cbcbf0cf-f19e-4dc5-adad-2d1c8723ff2e.png)
 When N = 50;